South African tapped to lead Baptist World Alliance

 American John Upton has been succeeded by South African Ngwedla Paul Msiza to lead the Baptist World Alliance.

 Msiza, 53, is only the second African ever elected to the BWA presidency.
-The first was Liberian William Tolbert, who held the office from 1971 until his assassination in a military coup in 1980.
+The first was Liberian William Tolbert, who held the office from 1965 to 1970.

 Msiza’s election came in voting during the BWA’s six-day Annual Gathering which concludes Saturday in Izmir, Turkey.
 Voters also selected 12 vice presidents to help oversee the global Baptist organization.